-U.S. energy firms this week cut the number of oil and natural gas rigs operating for a sixth week in a row for the first time since July 2020, energy services firm Baker Hughes Co said in its closely followed report on June 9.
+U.S. energy firms this week cut the number of oil and natural gas rigs operating for a sixth week in a row, energy services firm Baker Hughes said in its closely followed report on Aug.
+18.

-The oil and gas rig count, an early indicator of future output, fell by one to 695 in the week to June 9, the lowest since April 2022.
+The oil and gas rig count, an early indicator of future output, fell by 12 to 642 in the week to Aug.
+18, the lowest since February 2022.

 Baker Hughes said that puts the total rig count down 120 rigs, or 15.7%, below this time last year.